nico/hack/notes/llvm_pgo.md

 [PGOInstrumentation.cpp][1] has a comment at the top that explains how it works:
 Both when instrumenting and when using the profiling data, LLVM computes where in each function the edges between basic blocks should have a counter.
-Since the function IR is exactly identical (because the function hashes match), the counter locations are the same when the instrumentation was inserted and now when the profiling data is used: LLVM can associate the counter values with the IR locations by index.
+Since the function's CFG shape is exactly identical (because the hashes match), the counter locations are the same when the instrumentation was inserted and now when the profiling data is used: LLVM can associate the counter values with the IR locations by index.
 (Here's a [PDF of the "Optimal measurement of